pyscf/pyscf.github.io/source/about.md

 ## Funding

 The development of PySCF has been and continues to be generously supported by a number of funding agencies.
+Currently, the development of PySCF is supported in part by the US National Science Foundation under Award Nos.
+OAC-2513473, OAC-2513474, OAC-2513475, and OAC-2513476.
 Most of the molecular quantum chemistry software infrastructure was developed with support from the US National Science Foundation, through grants CHE-1650436 and ACI-1657286.
 The periodic mean-field infrastructure was developed with support from ACI-1657286.
 The excited-state